-We have chosen allogeneic HSCT for the treatment of hematological malignancies as our first target indication for our ApoGraft technology platform in order to clinically validate that our technology can efficiently select stem cells resulting in neutralizing harmful cells and their associated medical complications.
+We have chosen allogeneic HSCT for the treatment of hematological malignancies as our first target indication for our ApoGraft technology platform in order to clinically validate that our technology can efficiently select stem cells resulting in eliminating harmful cells and their associated medical complications.
 We believe that demonstrating the safety of our technology for this indication will validate the use of our ApoGraft technology platform for the treatment of other indications (e.g., nonmalignant bone marrow failure, solid organ transplantation and auto-immune diseases) and consequently for the adoption of our ApoGraft technology platform by stem cell therapeutic companies, academia, researchers and others seeking to enrich their stem cell population.
 In that regard, we believe that after the first reported results of our human trials, as discussed further below, we will achieve validation of our product's safety profile, which may result in expediting further development of our technology for multiple indications before marketing approval is obtained.
 In addition, we believe such validation of our proof of concept will provide us with the opportunity to license our ApoGraft technology platform in the near term.

-We currently plan to bring our ApoTainer selection kits to market for HSCT as a medical device and regulated under Center for Biologics Evaluation and Research, or CBER.
-In February 2019, we filed a Pre-Request for Designation, or Pre-RFD to the FDA to designate the Apotainer as a medical device under the regulation of the CBER.
-Under the Pre-RFD, the FDA will provide a preliminary, nonbinding assessment of the regulatory identity or classification of our ApoTainer selection kits and an assessment of which Center will regulate the product.
+We plan to bring our ApoTainer kits to market for HSCT as a medical device and regulated under Center for Biologics Evaluation and Research, or CBER.
+In February 2019, we filed a Pre-Request for Designation, or Pre-RFD, with the FDA to designate the Apotainer as a medical device under the regulation of the CBER.
+Under the Pre-RFD, the FDA has provided a preliminary, nonbinding assessment validating that CBER is the right center to regulate the product.
+CBER is entitled to decide whether the product will be classified as a device or a biologics and the Pre-RFD did not suggest either.

 In September 2017, we announced that the FDA granted orphan drug designation for ApoGraft for the prevention of acute and chronic GvHD in transplant patients.
-We plan in the future to apply for fast track and breakthrough technology, which, if received, would result in a reduced cost of development and expedited marketing approvals, however there is no assurance that such designations will ever be obtained.
+We plan in the future to apply for fast track and RMAT, which, if received, would result in a reduced cost of development and expedited marketing approvals, however there is no assurance that such designations will ever be obtained.

-Our development efforts to date have primarily culminated in two studies performed on human HSCT grafts.
-The first study which began in 2015 and is ongoing.
+Our development efforts to date have primarily culminated in two studies performed on human HSCT grafts and a third study that is planned to start by mid-2020.
+The first study was begun in 2015 and is ongoing.
 In this study we used small portions received under ethical committee approval from human donors to validate and optimize the process and show robustness and repeatability of the process.
 More than 200 ApoGraft samples were analyzed for the different effects on the various groups of cells (stem and mature immune) as well as their functional capabilities (such as migration, colony formation and anti-cancer activity).
 The samples represented 5% of a graft used for transplantation into patients.
 The grafts were processed in vitro and in vivo (mice) allowing stem cell production for transplantation using ApoGraft.
-The use of the ApoGraft in the pre-clincal setting resulted in a significant increase in the death of certain subpopulations of mature immune cells, primarily unique subsets of T Lymphocytes, without compromising the quantity and quality of stem cells.
+The use of the ApoGraft in the pre-clinical setting resulted in a significant increase in the death of certain subpopulations of mature- tox eliciting- immune cells, primarily unique subsets of T Lymphocytes but also B and Myeloid cells, while preserving the T regulatory cells and even elevating their proportion in the graft, without compromising the quantity and quality of naive immune cells and stem cells.